CokerCoder/awesome-moc/README.md

 [Haskell](https://www.haskell.org/) is used thoughout this subject.
 Haskell is a general-purpose, statically typed, **purely functional programming language** with type inference and lazy evaluation.

+All the coding material in MoC will be in Haskell but sadly, there is no specific time in the lectures to teach you how to write Haskell code.

 #### Where do I learn Haskell?

 - School

   - [COMP90020](https://handbook.unimelb.edu.au/2021/subjects/comp30020) or [COMP90048 (master equivalent)](https://handbook.unimelb.edu.au/2021/subjects/comp90048) Declarative Programming

-  **Declarative Programming** is not the official prerequisite for taking this subject but it is **highly recommended** to take it before taking the Models of Computation.
-All the coding material in this subject will be in Haskell and there is no specific time in the lectures to teach you how to write Haskell code.
+  **Declarative Programming** is not the official prerequisite of MoC but it is **highly recommended** to take it before taking MoC.

 - Online